dharmab/skyeye/docs/CONTRIBUTING.md

 - `ggml-small.en.bin` - Good balance between accuracy and performance on high end hardware, even if you don't speak perfectly clearly.
 - `ggml-tiny.en.bin` - Significantly faster, but requires you to speak more clearly.

-Whichever model you choose, put the model next to `skyeye.exe`.
+Whichever model you choose, put the model next to the SkyEye binary.

-Run SkyEye by passing command line flags to `skyeye.exe`.
-You can run `./skyeye.exe --help` for an example and a list of available flags.
+Run SkyEye from the command line.
+You can run `./skyeye --help` for an example and a list of available flags.
 If all goes well, you should see the SkyEye software start up and start logging to the console.

 If you get an error, double check the following: